rivy/js.xdg-portable/readme.md

 ### .runtime

 Directory for user-specific non-essential runtime files and other file objects (such as sockets, named pipes, etc).

+### .state

+Directory for user-specific state files (non-essential and more volatile than configuration files).

 ### .dataDirs